AD4Noobs/site/content/building_a_active_directory/pdc/what_and_why/_index.md

 Even though not all objects with the donkey class have the same height or weight (optional attributes), and in this particular example the ability to speak and sing, but they are all considered donkeys because they have the mandatory attributes for that class.

+{{%expand "We also can't fit ogre's and dragons into a donkey." %}}

+I know what you are thinking... no... we can't.

+{{% /expand%}}

+We can however fit all of those into a Castle.
+This is because a Castle is an Container Object and a Donkey is a Leaf Object.
 ### The Schema

 So now that we know our Active Directory can contain Donkeys and Ogre's we can talk about the Active Directory Schema.
-The schema of Active Directory defines the rules how a object class looks, what attributes are mandatory and are which ones optional.
+The schema of Active Directory defines the rules how a object class looks like, what attributes are mandatory and are which ones optional.
 It's basically a giant collection of blueprints for all objects in Active Directory, each class type has one.

 ![](blueprint.png)